 Where the design community meets.

-DILF Joined 6 months ago
+DILF Joined over 2 years ago

 Seymour hasn't posted any stories yet.

 What I'm picturing is that I can press cmd-shift-2 and drag to select the area of my screen I want to select, then immediately that thing is copied to my clipboard or saved or uploaded.
 This is what I can already do today (well not upload, but I don't use that personally), so any solution I switch to would need to be as fast to do that.